Bounty Logo

 Bounty Emblem

-If in the first two versions the company used classic fonts, where all the letters in the name were capitalized and made in the same style, then the current variation looks unique and modern, attracting attention even from those people who are not familiar with the products of the corporation.
+Сompany used classic fonts in the first two versions, where all the letters in the name were capitalized and made in the same style.
+In that case.
+The current variation looks unique and modern, attracting attention even from people unfamiliar with the corporation’s products.

 Bounty Symbol

-The logo’s color palette consists of a white word inscription, which is depicted on a blue background on the packaging.
-The buyer of Bounty products has associations with coconut flakes and a tropical island.
+The logo’s color palette consists of a white word inscription depicted on a blue background on the packaging.
+The buyer of Bounty products is associated with coconut flakes and a tropical island.

 What is the meaning of the Bounty Logo?